-Assistant Professor of Economics in the Department of Economics at Harvard University
+Professor of Economics in the Department of Economics at Harvard University

-Melissa Dell is an assistant professor in the Economics Department and a faculty research fellow at the National Bureau of Economic Research.
+Melissa Dell is a professor in the Economics Department and a faculty research fellow at the National Bureau of Economic Research.
 Her research focuses on long-run economic development, primarily in Latin America and Asia.
 She has examined the impacts of weather on economic growth and is currently conducting research about the long-run effects of agrarian reform and agricultural technology investments in Mexico and East Asia.
 She received a PhD in Economics from MIT, a masters degree in Economics from Oxford, and a BA from Harvard College.